 \begin{definition} For a connective $\bb{E}_{\infty}$-ring $R$ and a connective $R$-module $M$ we say that a map $R^{\eta} \to R$ is a \textit{square zero extension} of $R$ along $M$ if it fits into a pullback diagram

 Moreover, we call the mapping space $\rm{Map}_{\rm{CAlg}_{/R}}(R, R \oplus M)$ the space of \textit{derivations} $\eta:R \to M$. \end{definition} This definition make sense without any connectivity assumptions.
-However, since our interest lies primarily in the case where everything is connective, we have chosen to include them in the definition to avoid awkward terminology. \begin{remark} Note that the split square zero extension is precisely the one classified by the zero derivation
+However, since our interest lies primarily in the case where everything is connective, we have chosen to include them in the definition to avoid awkward terminology.